- May 12, 2020

 No. LSAT-Flex scores will be regarded in the same way as normal LSAT scores.
 However, your score report will indicate if you took the Flex test.

 17. When will I get my LSAT-Flex scores?
+What are the LSAT-Flex score release dates?

 May LSAT-Flex: June 5